NeuroTechX/ntx_slack_archive/opportunities.md

  >Hi guys... we have a PhD position opening up in the MuSAE Lab (INRS-EMT, Montreal,Canada) in partnership with USC (in LA) in the domain of affective body-machine interfaces.
 If interested, please send CV, transcripts and copy of publications to <mailto:falk@emt.inrs.ca|falk@emt.inrs.ca>.
 Thanks!

+8/3/2017 9:29 PM

+ **sydneyneurotechx** :

+ >I applied for NeuroTechX as well.
+Let's see if we can merge the two applications